aaronschmaltz/portfolio/proposals/aquatic-safety-education.md

 Nationally, both the fatal and nonfatal drowning rates are higher for children who are in low socioeconomic or ethnic minority groups.
 In the fall of 2019, HAF completed an income disparity report of 947 Hawaii second-grade-aged students (ages 7-8) from fifteen different schools in five HIDOE complex areas over a two-year period.
 The report, consistent with national findings, provides direct evidence that Hawaii’s children from lower-income areas are at a disadvantage with significantly reduced water safety and swim skill abilities when compared to moderate-income and higher-income areas.
 In addition to the opportunity gap identified for lower-income groups, the data summarized in Table 1 and Figure 1 below affirms the need for formal aquatic safety education for all children.

 An early 1980s study performed by the City and County of Honolulu Department of Parks and Recreation found that 70% of a tested group of 4,500 students, 7-14 years in age, were unable to swim 50 yards.[[6]](#_ftn6) HAA’s 2018-19 school year report of 564 second grade-aged students identified similar deficiencies in multiple protective skills.
-The students were assessed during their first in-water lesson for proficiency relative to grade level benchmarks in three basic aquatic motor skills: floating, treading, and swimming.
+The students were assessed during their first in-water lesson for proficiency relative to grade-level benchmarks in three basic aquatic motor skills: floating, treading, and swimming.
 As presented in Table 1, only 31% of the students could swim for 25 yards.
 Further, only 13% of the students were able to tread for 60 seconds, and only 12% were able to float for 30 seconds.

 Table 1